Dispatching to Parallel Servers: Solutions of Poisson's Equation for First-Policy Improvement: Introduction

-The design of multiple-server dispatching techniques based on policy iteration requires the accurate computation of a so-called {value function}.
+\obsolete{ The design of multiple-server dispatching techniques based on policy iteration requires the accurate computation of a so-called {value function}.
 The \emph{value function} of a queueing system under a given dispatching policy assigns to each state an expression of the future costs to be expected when the system is initiated at that state.
 In a multiple-server setting, a given initial dispatching policy can be improved based on predictions, at each candidate server, of the variations in the value function under the considered policy.
 The value function is then recalculated for the improved policy, and the procedure is iterated towards the optimal dispatching policy~\cite{bertsekas07}.
-It is known that fine dispatching policies may be obtained after a single iteration of the policy improvement procedure (see e.g.~\cite{krishnan87,wijngaard79,ott92} or \cite[\S{}7.5]{tijms03}).
+It is known that fine dispatching policies may be obtained after a single iteration of the policy improvement procedure (see e.g.~\cite{krishnan87,wijngaard79,ott92,sassen97,bhulai06} or \cite[\S{}7.5]{tijms03}).
 One interesting aspect of {one-step policy improvement} is its computational efficiency in certain settings where explicit expressions for the value function are available under specific initial policies.
 Random, state-independent dispatching of Poisson arrivals, in particular, decompose an~$\nn$-server setting into~$\nn$ queueing systems fed by independent Poisson processes|these processes can be analyzed separately as the value-function of the multiple-server system separates additively at the server level~\cite{hyytia-peva-2017}.
-In this study we consider an individual server modeled by an M/G/1 queue~\cite{gross98} operating on a first-come, first-served service policy.
-The queue is fed by a sequence of jobs with random arrival times modulated by a Poisson point process with rate~$\ar>0$~\cite{gallager13}.
-We make the assumption of i.i.d. service times for the jobs, modeling the service time of any job that reaches the queue when busy (i.e. when the queue is processing a previous job) by a unique random variable~$\stochst$ on~$\Realpluszero$.
-The service times of the jobs reaching the queue when idle (i.e. all the past jobs have been processed) are also i.i.d. and modeled as in~\cite{welch64} by a second random variable~$\stochstzero$ on~$\Realpluszero$, which may differ from~$\stochst$ in distribution, thus accounting for a possible setup delay required by the queue when waking up from its idle state.
-We consider a cost function~$\costfunction:\bl\in\Realpluszero\mapsto \costx{\bl}\in\CtoR{\Complex}{\Real}$ of the backlog~$\bl$ at the time of arrival, where the backlog is an expression of the waiting time of the incoming job due to the unfinished work at the queue, so that the penalty incurred by a job arriving at state~$\bl$ is $\costx{\bl}$.
-We sum up the service time variables of the queue using the notation~$\vect{\stochst,\stochstzero}$.
-The stability of the queue is guaranteed by a server utilization ratio~$\switchtoload{\ar\expectation{\stochst}}{\load=\ar\expectation{\stochst}}$ less than~$1$, and by a finite mean service time at~$\bl=0$\switchtoload{}{ or, equivalently, by $\loadzero<\infty$ where we define~$\loadzero=\ar\expectation{\stochstzero}$}. \begin{assumption}[Stability] \switchtoload{ $\ar\expectation{\stochst}<1$, $\expectation{\stochstzero}<\infty$ }{ $\load<1$, $\loadzero<\infty$ }. \end{assumption}